octocloudlabs/supercharge-docs/docs/index.md

 ### Creating and managing Codespaces

 In this section you'll create a codespace.
-We'll use animation open-source repository as the basis for our studies.
+We'll use an animation open-source repository as the basis for our studies.

 You'll learn how to:

+* Fork the open source project to your account
 * Create a Codespace
 * Restart an existing Codespace
 * Manage existing Codespaces
 * See the Visual Studio enhancements (extensions and UI)
 * See the Command Line Interface customizations
+* Run a interactive live web server from the command line
+* Modify and view an animation from the project
+* Save the change

 ###	Explore how LinkedIn Learning uses Codespaces in video training